-Your child may not tell you her muscles feel weak.
+Your child may not tell you their muscles feel weak.
 Here are some signs to watch for:

-- She has a hard time getting out of a chair.
+- They have a hard time getting out of a chair.

-- She can't lift her arms above her head (if she's brushing her hair, for example).
+- They can't lift their arms above their head (if they're brushing their hair, for example).

 A skin rash may show up with the muscle weakness, or it may appear months later.
 The symptoms may be mild to severe.
 The rash may look like:

-- A red, purple rash on his cheeks and eyelids
+- A red, purple rash on their cheeks and eyelids

 - A patchy rash on the skin around the nails, elbows, chest, back, and knees

-- Skin ulcers (open wounds on his skin)
+- Skin ulcers (open wounds on their skin)

 Sometimes, the rash may look like eczema.